 If you’re worried about your financial health, or you simply want more control over your money, the following tips should make it easier to spend less and save more.

 1. Use Direct Deposit

 The easiest way to manage your spending?
 Use direct deposit.
-If your check goes right into your bank account on payday, then you know the money is going to be there, ready for when your bills need to come out.
+If your paycheck goes right into your bank account through direct deposit then you know the money is going to be there, ready for when your bills need to come out.
 This reduces your risk of paying any bills late and incurring a fee.

 If you want to simplify your saving strategy even further, you can also speak to your bank account or your employer about sending a portion of your paycheck directly into a retirement or savings account.
 If you never see a portion of your income in your current account, you’ll be far less likely to spend it on things you don’t really need.

 2. Pay Things Automatically